GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 - **Total dynamic pore volume [rm³]:**

-  This gives us the total pore volume available in a rock reservoir that can hold fluids.
+  This gives us the total pore volume occupied by fluids in a rock reservoir.
+  This value is dynamic and depends on the pressure.

-- **Total fluid mass [Mass or Mole]:**
+- **Total fluid mass [kg or mol]:**

   This gives us the total mass of fluid present in the given region.